Stalking and harassment

 - College of Policing — Authorised Professional Practice for Stalking & Harassment.
 This contains a number of documents from ACPO Guidance in 2009 to updated briefing notes on the changes to Harassment legislation in 2013.

-- CPS- Crown Prosecution Service Guidance on Staking & Harassment gives advice on the law, an overview of issues and recommendations on Restraining Orders.
+- CPS — Crown Prosecution Service Guidance on Stalking & Harassment gives advice on the law, an overview of issues and recommendations on Restraining Orders.

 - S-DASH stands for Stalking DASH and includes additional questions to a DASH which specifically allow the assessor/practitioner to explore the issues in more detail with 11 questions.

-- SASH stands for Screening Assessment for Stalking & Harassment and is very seperate to DASH and SDASH, but another tool in assessing risk with 13-16 questions.
-This does link to the tool but the there are legal agreements in its use and they do offer training in how to use it.
+- SASH stands for Screening Assessment for Stalking & Harassment and is separate from DASH and SDASH, but another tool in assessing risk with 13-16 questions.

 Provides information, support and advice to victims of stalking and harassment.